spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-return-management-feature-overview.md

 ## Marketplace Return Management in the Merchant Portal

 Merchants process their returns in the Merchant Portal.
-See [Merchant Portal guide: Managing merchant orders ](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/orders/managing-merchant-orders.html)for details on how to manage the merchant returns.
+For details about how to manage the merchant returns, see [Merchant Portal guide: Managing merchant orders ](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/orders/managing-merchant-orders.html).

 ## Related Business User articles